p-durlej/newsys/README.md

 Some standard functions are reduced in functionality, some do not exist at all.
 There is a race condition in open, iirc.
 Vfprintf and the other printf functions do not support floating point conversions, and \<math.h\> is missing from this version.

-Some functions are Nameless OS-specific, these can be figured out by reading the source code.
+Some functions are Vanadium OS-specific, these can be figured out by reading the source code.

 The GUI API is completely made by up me, there isn't any similar API documented anywhere.
 Again, the source code is the documentation.

 ### Compiling programs

-Programs for Nameless OS are built using the standard GNU tools.
+Programs for Vanadium OS are built using the standard GNU tools.

 The executable prefix is either amd64-os386-elf- or i386-os386-elf- depending on the platform.
 So, if you want to compile a single-file program, you can run amd64-os386-elf-gcc -o hello hello.c